 For three years, Bobby Joe Long operated as the so-called “Classified Ad Rapist” but it wouldn’t be long before he graduated from a serial rapist to a serial killer.
 For eight months in 1984, Bobby Joe Long kidnapped, raped, and murdered nine young women in the Tampa Bay area of Florida before inexplicably choosing to let one of them go.

 That choice proved to be his undoing as she would later help to put him away, ending his murder streak, and sending him to death row where he would be lethally injected 35 years later.

 Bobby Joe Long’s Early Life

 Robert Joseph Long was born in Kenova, West Virginia on October 14, 1953, but moved with his mother, Louella, to Miami as a child.
 Long’s loathsome feelings towards women began with his mother with whom he shared a bed until he was 13.
-Louella was a cocktail waitress, wore revealing outfits, and would often bring strange men home with her.
+Louella was a cocktail waitress, wore revealing outfits, and would often bring men home with her.

 Serial killers often have distressing childhood experiences that dictate their later crimes.
-For instance, in the case of Long, he fell off a swing and suffered his first of several head injuries at just age five.
+In the case of Long, he fell off a swing and suffered the first of several head injuries at just age five.
 He was also mercilessly bullied at school when he developed breasts upon reaching puberty, due to a genetic disorder called Klinefelter syndrome.

 While in the hospital, he began to have unpredictable and violent outbursts and developed a burgeoning obsession with sex.
 Even while in a body cast, Long managed to masturbate some five times a day while recovering in an attempt to relieve himself.